History of Bolivia: Conquest by Spain

-During the first two decades of Spanish rule, the settlement of the Bolivian highlands – now known as Upper Peru (Alto Peru) or Real Audiencia of Charcas – was delayed by a civil war between the forces of Pizarro and Diego de Almagro.
+During the first two decades of Spanish rule, the settlement of the Bolivian highlands – now known as Upper Peru (Alto Perú) or Real Audiencia of Charcas – was delayed by a civil war between the forces of Pizarro and Diego de Almagro.
 The two conquistadors had divided the Incan territory, with the north under the control of Pizarro and the south under that of Almagro.
 Fighting broke out in 1537 when Almagro seized Cuzco after suppressing the Manco Inca rebellion.
 Pizarro defeated and executed Almagro in 1538, but was himself assassinated three years later by former supporters of Almagro.
 Pizarro's brother Gonzalo assumed control of Upper Peru but soon became embroiled in a rebellion against the Spanish crown.
 Only with the execution of Gonzalo Pizarro in 1548 did the Spanish crown succeed in reasserting its authority; later that year colonial authorities established the city of La Paz, which soon became an important commercial center.

 The conquest and colonial rule were traumatic experiences for the indigenous peoples in Bolivia.
 Easily susceptible to European diseases, the native population decreased rapidly.
 However, the resistance of indigenous people of the Bolivian lowlands managed to delay the conquest and settlement of their lands.
 The Spanish established Santa Cruz de la Sierra in 1561, but the Gran Chaco (the colonial name for the arid Chaco region) remained a wild frontier throughout colonial rule.
 In the Chaco, the Native Americans, mostly Chiriguano, carried out unrelenting attacks against colonial settlements and remained independent of direct Spanish control.